 Signs that you have ingested food that was contaminated with E. coli may include:

-Diarrhea ranging from mild and watery to severe bloody stools.
+Diarrhea ranges from mild and watery to severe bloody stools.

 Stomach cramping and pain that might extend to tenderness to the touch.

 While many E. coli infections are mild in nature if diarrhea is persistent, bloody or you have signs of dehydration then medical attention should be sought immediately.